AndrewByerle/JustInTime/README.md

 # Future work
 What's left to do?
 This app is relatively close to deployment - with another semester, it is very likely that this can become a fully functional and hosted application.
-* Notifications.
-Currently, our app does not have the ability to send push notifications.
-The next step regarding this involves configuring Firebase to send push notifications and have it be a programmatic option through the admin portal, to select whether a notification should be sent or not.
-Then, the mobile app needs to be configured to receive and update accordingly.
-To test this requires building the app and testing it outside of Expo Go, which we were unable to get to in Fall '22.
 * Admin portal polishing.
 There needs to be added an option to store credentials into localStorage and provide the option to sign out, in addition to better validation and checks for security.
 The author tag should also update accordingly, with a username field added to the database admins
-* Hosting resources.
-The app and backend can be configured to host resources such as PDFs or videos, potentially relying on FireStore for blob storage.
 * Firebase analytics.
 The mobile app can be configured with Firebase analytics to get data on page views and app interaction.
 This can be a great way to understand how the app is being used.
 * Creating developer Apple/Google accounts.
-This will be needed to host the app and let nurses download it.
+A paid subscription will be needed to host the app and let nurses download it.
 * A more thorough testing suite.
 Currently, there are Jest tests that can be run with `npm test -- --watchAll` in the mobile app directory.
 However, navigation and interaction were harder to capture and test programatically, and will need more time to test and debug.

 # Contact